You might read the headline and wonder if we're serious and yes, we are. Here's why.

 She doesn't binge drink, but the fountain gives me the confidence to know that I can fill the bowl up with as much, or as little water as I like and I can control how much is available.
 Although if there's too little in the bowl, there will be less for the 'fountain' effect so I take this on board when I think about how much to refill with up to its three litre capacity.

 The only change I would make to the design is to maybe have a second model.
-Although this fountain is suitable for all dogs and cats, for an older or tall dog, it would be ideal to have it raised off the ground so they don't have to stoop.
+Although this fountain is suitable for all dogs and cats, for an older or tall dog, it would be ideal to have it raised off the ground in a holder or dog bowl stand so they don't have to stoop.
 But I'm nitpicking.
 All in all, it's been a massive success.

 It's an object of fascination to some (Christopher) but Mia's fully sold on it.
 Everyone who's ever owned an older dog will know that you tend to spot the little things and pounce on them.
 Mia's drinking habits were becoming a concern, especially in the summer but in this fountain, we've found a solution and I'll be forever grateful for that, plus it looks great in the home!